cjw-network/CjwConfigProcessorBundle/README.md

-This Bundle has been created to serve the function of parsing / processing the existing parameter-/options array that exists within a standard symfony and especially eZ - / Ibexa - Platform app. **Similar to the eZPublish Ini settings viewer** of old, it is supposed to take hte existing configuration and provide a visual representation that is easy to read, understand and work with for developers.
+This Bundle has been created to serve the function of parsing / processing the existing parameter-/options array that exists within a standard symfony and especially eZ - / Ibexa - Platform app. **Similar to the eZPublish Ini settings viewer** of old, it is supposed to take the existing configuration and provide a visual representation that is easy to read, understand and work with for developers.
 Therefore, it provides various functions, options and views to display site access context specific parameters, values and much more.